-If your company qualifies for the Energy Savings Opportunity Scheme (ESOS), it must undertake an energy assessment and audit every four years and to identify ways to save energy.
+If your company qualifies for ESOS, it must undertake an energy assessment and audit every four years and to identify ways to save energy.

-The Energy Savings Opportunity Scheme (ESOS) reports are submitted every four years and look ahead to identify potential opportunities to improve energy efficiency in an organisation.
-ESOS reports should quantify the potential energy saving, as well as the financial implications of any potential opportunities to implement energy efficiency measures.
+ESOS reports are submitted every four years and look ahead to identify potential opportunities to improve energy efficiency in an organisation.
+ESOS reports should quantify the potential energy and carbon savings, as well as the financial implications of any opportunities to implement energy efficiency measures.

-Streamlined Energy and Carbon Reporting is annual and looks backwards and details any energy efficient actions that have been implemented during the reporting year, with the idea that the benefits of such actions will show in the organisation’s Intensity Ratio (when compared to previous years’ ratios).
+Streamlined Energy and Carbon Reporting (SECR) looks backwards and presents carbon emissions and energy usage for the previous year, within annual financial reporting.
+Details of any energy efficient actions that have been implemented during the reporting year are also reported, with the idea that the benefits of such actions will show in the organisation’s Intensity Ratio (when compared to previous years’ ratios).
 If energy efficient actions have been put in place due to recommendations in previous ESOS reports, it is recommended that the ESOS report is referenced within the SECR section of the organisation’s annual report.

 (in the UK or abroad).